ajeetraina/dhi-sample-demos/cert-manager-startupapicheck/guides/guides.md

    components are deployed.

-5. **Confirm the check passes.** After migration, inspect the completed Job logs to confirm `cert-manager has successfully started` appears in the output.
+5. **Confirm the check passes.** After migration, inspect the completed Job logs to confirm `The cert-manager API is ready` appears in the output.

 ## Troubleshoot migration